groovyxw/Cloud-Computing/Machine Learning/Movie Recommendation System/ReadMe.md

 File --> Save (right click) --> Save as (click)

 ## Step4: Run the py file (we just saved in last step) on GCP

+1> Create a project "" on GCP

+2> Create a instance on GCP

+3> Upload all needed files

+4> Pyspark run